 Getting there by air: There are airlines that fly to Queen Beatrix International Airport (AUA) such as Delta Air Lines, American Airlines, United Airlines.
 There are also low-cost airlines such as JetBlue that offer cheaper flights to the airport.

 Martinque is a Caribbean island and French territory.
+The island mixes French and West Indian culture.
 It has a pretty large volcano called Mount Pelée which is located north of the island.
 High number of towns and settlements are situated on both coasts, mostly in the centre and southern part of the island.
 Martinique is a great island choice for budget travelers since it has a large population of residents and therefore there are many options available for those not on a 5-star budget.

 Accommodation: The starting range for a mid-range hotel is around $127 per night.